a rustic bowl of matar curry with soft kulchas on the side. Slightly blurred photorealistic style. Warm lighting.

 Dump them in water and forget them overnight.
 Seriously.
 Don’t try shortcuts.
 They need the spa time.

 Add soaked peas, salt, turmeric, and 3 cups water.
-Pressure cook until soft but not mushy—about 4–5 whistles.
+Pressure cook about 4–5 whistles.
 If you’re using an Instant Pot, God bless your modern soul.

 Spice it up

-Drain the extra water (leave a little) and mix in all the spices, onions, green chilies, and lemon juice.
-Let it sit for a few minutes so everything becomes besties.
+Drain the extra water and mix in all the spices with onions, green chilies, and lemon juice.
+Let it sit for a few minutes.

 Toast the kulchas

-Heat a pan, slap on some ghee or butter, toast till warm with a bit of golden crisp on the edges.
+Heat a pan and slap on some ghee or butter, toast till warm with a bit of golden crisp on the edges.
 Not too crispy though.
 This ain’t toast.

 Serving Vibes (This Is Important)